Good Shepherd Lutheran Home of Sauk Rapids, Minnesota

 File a complaint if you feel your rights are violated

-- You can complain if you feel we have violated your rights by contacting us using the information on page 1.
+- You can complain if you feel we have violated your rights by contacting us at

 For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/noticepp.html.